 But there are some general rules to follow when it comes to nutritional needs for adults - especially when it comes to your age (and age-related weight gain), as our bodies and nutritional needs evolve over time.
-See below for what I suggest, consult with your doctor if you have more questions, and consider signing up for a free trial of my Whole Body Plan: it includes a 10-Week guide, hundreds of recipes that you customize to taste and preference, and more!
+See below for what I suggest, consult with your doctor if you have more questions, and consider signing up for a free trial at DeniseAustin.com: it includes hundreds of workouts, a 10-Week guide, nutritious recipes that you customize to taste and preference, and more!

 Nutritional Needs For Adults In Their 30sOmega-3 Rich Foods.
 Women who are breast feeding or pregnant should be especially careful to eat a diet that includes salmon and sardines, flax and chia seeds, walnuts (check out my video on how to roast walnuts!), and omega-3 enriched eggs.
 These contain essential fatty acid, that are critical for a baby’s growth and development.

 Nutritional Needs For Adults In Their 40sGut-Healthy Foods.
 It is common for digestive issues to begin to creep up in our 40s, so help keep your gut health by eating foods with probiotics, or taking a probiotic supplement.
 Foods with probiotics include fermented foods such as kimchi and sauerkraut.

 An Array of Fruits and Vegetables.
 In addition to eating plenty of dark leafy greens (which should be a lifelong commitment!), make it a point to have an array of colors on your plate.
 Every color of fruit and veggie offers different benefits (think red and purple foods such as watermelon and berries for prostate health, and orange foods for eye-healthy beta carotene), so "paint your plate," as I like to say!